ostcar/roc-wasm-experiment/README.md

 This example demonstrates, how to use Effects/Task.
 Javascript exports the functions `getTime` and `consoleLog`.
 Roc calls this using its Task system.

-For this to work, the Effects had to be defined in a `hosted`-roc-module inside the platform.
+For this to work, the Effects had to be defined in a `hosted` roc module inside the platform.

-**Question 3:** Would it be possible for an Wasm-roc-app, that has no platform, to define effects?
+**Question 3:** Would it be possible for an Wasm roc app, that has no platform, to define effects?
 Maybe after `Task` will be a builtin?

 It was currently also necessary, to define the effects in the `host.zig`-file.